Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 - Periodic Power Saving

 Power saving options are attractive for sports such as ultra-running and ultra-endurance cycling but they are unnecessary for windsurfing / speedsurfing.
 Power saving comes at the expense of data quality which in most sports is not hugely important, but for a sport that measures performance using instantaneous top speeds, power saving is highly undesirable.

+The speedsurfing community have long been aware that low power settings can significantly impact GPS accuracy.
+A blog [post](https://boardsurfr.blogspot.com/2014/07/low-power-is-bad.html) by the author of the [GPS Speedreader](https://github.com/prichterich/GPS-Speedreader/) discussed this topic back in 2014.

 Power saving could be one of the reasons for the issues seen on the APEX 2 Pro, VERTIX 2 and VERTIX 2S with V3.0408.0.
 Speedsurfing and windsurfing modes should switch off all power saving options, regardless of whether they caused the issue in V3.0408.0.
 Power saving will inevitably lead to spikes, which are commonly seen on COROS watches using regular GPS mode for the windsurfing activity (e.g. 50 knots instead of 20 knots).